alphagov/govuk-developer-docs/source/manual/business-readiness-publish-changes.html.md

 The content item for the Q&A doesn't actually contain any details.
 The titles of the questions are defined in a YAML file in [finder frontend][finder-frontend].
 However the body of the question, for example the options if the question is a checkbox, are read from the content item of the finder itself (content item 3 in the list).
 Finder frontend searches the content item for a facet "key" that matches the question, e.g. `sector_business_area` to find the question content.

-The content item for the finder is updated from a [YAML file][govuk-app-deployment-secrets].
+The content item for the finder is updated from a [YAML file][search-api].
 Any changes to this YAML file affect both the facets in the finder and the options in the Q&A.

 ## Updating question titles